samrap/laravel-validation/README.md

 ### Additional Features
 ---
 ###### Dynamic Rules
 Since version 1.1, it is possible to have separate rules for updating and storing models, with the required `rules` property as a fallback.
-Simply define a `storing` and/or `updating` property on the validator in addition to the fallback `$rules`, and Laravel Validation does the rest!
+Simply define a `storing` and/or `updating` property on the validator in addition to the fallback `rules`, and Laravel Validation does the rest!

 ```
 class UserValidator extends Validator